arangodb-managed/oasisctl/tests/README.md

 The test must have a `// +build e2e` tag at the top to make sure they aren't executed via CI or a regular `go test ./...` run.

+The command line options must contain `--organization-id=1234` because otherwise the parallel nature of these tests might step on each other.
+You could get an error like, you are a member of 2 or more organizations...

 # Running the tests

 **NOTE**: Make sure the oasisctl binary exists before running the tests.